 České Budějovice is the largest city in the south Bohemian region of the Czech Republic, though I never had the feeling that I was in a big city while visiting.
-The city itself also boasts one of the largest squares in Europe surrounded by brightly painted houses, giving it all a very picturesque and fairytale feel.
+This beautiful city also boasts one of the largest squares in Europe surrounded by colorful buildings, giving it all a very picturesque and fairytale feel.
+It’s a great place to visit.

-If you only have one day to spend in this city, these are my top picks of things to see and do, before you move on to your next adventure in Český Krumlov.
+If you only have one day to spend in this city, and you should, this city is definitely worth visiting, these are the top things to see and do, before you move on to your next adventure in the picturesque town of Český Krumlov.

-In the heart of České Budějovice’s old town lies the main square.
-Named after the cities founder, King Přemsyl Otakar II, you can wander around visiting shops or eating at one of the cafes sheltered by the covered walkways of the surrounding buildings.
+In the city center is the main square.
+Named after the cities founder, King Přemsyl Otakar II, you can wander around visiting shops or eating at some of the best restaurants in the area sheltered by the covered walkways of the surrounding buildings.

 The main building seen in the square is the town hall.
 Originally built in 1387, it has been rebuilt multiple times with the latest being 1730.

-The centerpiece of this major pedestrian square is the Samson fountain.
+Right in the centre of the old town is the Samson’s fountain.
 This fountain is the tallest fountain in the country and is beautifully illuminated at night.
 Surrounded by benches you can sit for hours enjoying the subtle beauty of the square and mingle with locals who come to the square from the city’s interior.

 Climb up Black Tower

-For a different perspective, climb up Black tower and you get an iconic view of the square and surrounding area.
+For a different perspective, and panoramic views of the city, climb up Black tower and you get an iconic view of the square and Samson fountain and surrounding area.
 Once a belfry and a watchtower, dating back to 1577, it stands at 72 meters high.
 Depending on the time of year it may be closed, so make sure to check before heading there.

-It is like stepping back in time and is a fun way to spend the day.
+The festivals are like stepping back in time and is a fun way to spend the entire afternoon.

 Eat the local food